-We all probably write down notes every day, whether it’s a detailed diary, a simple shopping list, or a to-do list.
-I know I do.
+We all take notes every day, whether it’s a detailed diary, a simple shopping list, or a to-do list.
+But, unless you’re totally old-school, you mostly rely on your phone or laptop for note-taking.

-That’s why I decided to use a note-taking tool, and in this article, I compare 2 popular options — Obsidian and Notion — to see which is better.
+For me, a good note-taking tool is an absolute must.
+So, today, I’ll analyze the pros and cons of 2 popular options — Obsidian and Notion — to see which is better.

 I have tried the free versions of both apps.
 Read on to get my full impressions!